Dick Garmaker: College career

-Garmaker was a 6'3" guard/forward from the University of Minnesota.
-He was a 1955 consensus All-American for the Golden Gophers, along with Sihugo Green (Duquesne), Tom Gola (LaSalle), Bill Russell (San Francisco) and Dick Ricketts (Duquesne).
+Garmaker was selected first-team All-Big Ten as both a junior and senior, along with teammate and future NBA player, and lifelong friend, Charles Mencel, both seasons.
+He was a 1954-55 consensus first-team All-American for the Golden Gophers, along with Sihugo Green (Duquesne), Tom Gola (La Salle), Bill Russell (San Francisco) and Dick Ricketts (Duquesne).
+The 1954-55 Golden Gophers were ranked 11th by the Associated Press (AP) at the end of the season.